sobjornstad/dreamdir/README.md

     then install the compiled `drwc` binary to your system path as well.

 If you want to use the ctags generation functionality,
-    make sure you have `python3` available on your path.
+    make sure you have `python3` available on your PATH.

 Finally, create a directory for your dreamdir and use `touch .dreamdir`
     to mark the directory as a dreamdir.